🎧 Jimmy Flores and I just launched a new podcast: say hi to Radio Lanza

 —— Benjamin Franklin

 Instead of condemning people, let's try to understand them.
 Let's try to figure out why they do what they do.
-That's a lot more profitable and intriguing than criticism; and it breeds sympathy, tolerance and kindness.
+It'll breed sympathy, tolerance and kindness.

 Dr. Johnson said: "God himself, sir, does not propose to judge man until the end of his days" Why should you and I?

-There is only one way under high heaven to get anybody to do anything.
-Did you ever stop to think of that?
-Yes, just one way.
-And that is by making the other person want to do it.
+There is only one way to get anybody to do anything: by making the other person want to do it.

-The deepest principle in human nature is the craving to be appreciated.
-Dr. John Dewey said that the deepest urge in human nature is "the desire to be important".
+The deepest principle in human nature is the craving to be appreciated, "the desire to be important".
+If somebody did something right, make them feel important.

 "I consider my ability to arouse enthusiasm among my people" said Charles M. Schwab, "the greatest asset I possess, and the way to develop the best that is in a person is by appreciation and encouragement".